PostgREST/postgrest/docs/references/auth.rst

 Custom Validation
 -----------------

 PostgREST does not enforce any extra constraints besides JWT validation.
 An example of an extra constraint would be to immediately revoke access for a certain user.
-Using :ref:`db-pre-request` you can specify a stored procedure to call immediately after :ref:`user_impersonation` and before the main query itself runs.
+Using :ref:`db-pre-request` you can specify a function to call immediately after :ref:`user_impersonation` and before the main query itself runs.

 .. code:: ini